viresh-ratnakar/exolve/README.md

 The control buttons (*Clear this*, *Clear all*, *Check this*, *Check all*, *Reveal this*, and *Reveal all*) work as suggested by their names ("this" refers to the currently selected clue(s)).
 You can click on a clue to jump to its squares.
-You can use the arrow keys.
 If the setter has not provided all solutions, then only the "Clear this/all" control buttons are shown, the "Check/Reveal" buttons do not get shown.

 Exolve supports diagramless puzzles, where the blocked squares are not identified and the solver has to figure out their locations.
 In fact, exolve